Giving a First Phone

 — Said no one ever

-When you’re starting to consider a phone for your child, below is a suggested six step process for rolling out a first phone that is developmentally appropriate.
+If your child needs a phone before high school, below is a suggested six step process for rolling out a first phone that is developmentally appropriate.

 ScreenSense_Icon_RGB.png